chenxingqiang/jax-sklearn/doc/modules/cross_validation.rst

   [ 0  1  4  5  6  7  8  9 11 12 13 14] [ 2  3 10 15 16 17]
   [ 1  2  3  8  9 10 12 13 14 15 16 17] [ 0  4  5  6  7 11]

-Implementation notes:
+.. dropdown:: Implementation notes

   - With the current implementation full shuffle is not possible in most scenarios.
 When shuffle=True, the following happens:

     1. All groups are shuffled.
     2. Groups are sorted by standard deviation of classes using stable sort.
     3. Sorted groups are iterated over and assigned to folds.

     That means that only groups with the same standard deviation of class distribution will be shuffled, which might be useful when each group has only a single class.
   - The algorithm greedily assigns each group to one of n_splits test sets, choosing the test set that minimises the variance in class distribution across test sets.
 Group assignment proceeds from groups with highest to lowest variance in class frequency, i.e. large groups peaked on one or few classes are assigned first.
   - This split is suboptimal in a sense that it might produce imbalanced splits even if perfect stratification is possible.
 If you have relatively close distribution of classes in each group, using :class:`GroupKFold` is better.

 Here is a visualization of cross-validation behavior for uneven groups: